January 10, 2020

 Which is why it’s our job to be in the places you aren’t so you don’t miss a single detail about your wedding.

-With a wedding film you’ll relive every dance move with your mom, every laugh with your new spouse and every tearful word of your maid of honor’s speech.
+With a wedding film you’ll relive every dance move with your dad, every laugh with your new spouse and every tearful word of your MOH’s speech.
+All the things in your wedding day that you didn’t get to see just because you were in a different place.

 Of course you can.
 But I wouldn’t recommend it.